 Nothing quite cures a winter's cold like a steaming cup of grandma’s chicken soup.
-Well that was what Tony (our co-founder) experienced, and when the recipe was handed down to him he knew he had to do something more with it.
+That’s what Tony (our co-founder) experienced, and when the recipe was handed down to him he knew he had to do something with it.

-Combining old traditions with modern tastes and lifestyles in mind, our talented chef Briar Macky spent countless hours in the kitchen perfecting this recipe into the liquid gold you see before you.
-All so you can experience health benefits and flavoursome home-cooking without having to spend hours in the kitchen…or visit your grandma.
+Combining old traditions with modern tastes and lifestyles in mind, our talented chef Briar Macky spent countless hours in the kitchen perfecting this recipe into the liquid gold we sell today.
+All so you can experience health benefits and flavoursome home-cooking without having to spend hours in the kitchen… or visit your grandma.

 What makes GOOD BONES™ so good?